-3.1 The practice of village banking in Vientiane Capital: survey results
+3.1 The practice of village banking in Vientiane Capital: results of a survey

-This chapter introduces the operational practice of village banking as it has evolved in Vientiane Capital.
-It is based on the results of a survey of 40 large village banks in Saithany District, the first district in Vientiane Capital in which FIAM started promoting village banks in 1998.
-Information on village banks in the other eight districts in Vientiane Capital is not available in such detail; but these banks are modeled after those in Saithany.
-Having been established later on, they are generally not as advanced as the more mature village banks in Saithany.
-The survey was carried out by Mr Khanthone Phamuang, who has been involved in the design of village banking in Vientiane Capital from the start.
+This chapter gives an introduction to the operational practice of village banking as it has evolved in Vientiane Capital.
+It is based on the results of a survey of a sample of 40 large village banks in Saithany District, the first district of Vientiane Capital where FIAM started promoting village banks in 1998.
+Information on village banks in the other eight districts of Vientiane Capital is not available in such detail; they are modeled after those in Saithany.
+As they were established later they are generally not as advanced as the more mature village banks in Saithany.
+They survey was carried out by Mr Khanthone Phamuang, who has been involved in the design of village banking in Vientiane Capital from inception.

-The objective of village banking as introduced by LWU is poverty reduction.
-The village banks were designed to activate self-help, provide mutual assistance, finance income-generating activities, assist with pre-harvest income so as to avoid selling the crop prematurely, prepare for and protect against emergencies and life events, improve living conditions and support village development.
+The objective of village banking as introduced by LWU is poverty alleviation.
+The village banks were designed to activate self-help, provide mutual assistance, finance incomegenerating activities, help to smoothen pre-harvest income to avoid selling the crop prematurely, prepare for and protect against emergencies and life events, improve living conditions, and support village development.

 Principles.
-The village banks were established as self-reliant local financial intermediaries that collect savings and recycle them as loans within the village.
+The village banks were established as self-reliant local financial intermediaries, collecting savings and recycling them as loans within the village.
 Self-help, or self-reliance, is the core principle.
 It is based on five strategic principles:

-- (i) self-determination by the general assembly through equal member votes, - (ii) self-financing through member savings, - (iii) self-management through an elected management committee, - (iv) self-governance27 through an advisory committee made up of representatives of the community's political establishment, and - (v) self-supervision through district networks.
+- (i) self-determination by the general assembly through equal votes of members, - (ii) self-financing through member savings, - (iii) self-management through an elected management committee, - (iv) self-governance through an advisory committee of representatives of the community political establishment, and - (v) self-supervision through district networks.

-The target population comprises all local residents of a village, including women and men, with a focus on women as holders of the family purse strings, as is customary in Lao culture.
-In most families, both husband and wife have separate membership.
+The target population comprises all local residents of a village, including women and men, with a focus on women as holders of the family purse as is customary in Lao culture.
+In most families both husband and wife hold separate memberships.
 All members save; in some village banks only women borrow.

 Early impact.
 Members of the initial 20 focus villages quickly felt the impact of their involvement in village banking.
-Based on the collection and accumulation of small personal savings, they were able to borrow money when they were sick.
-This had previously been a major drain on their resources, since it forced them to turn to moneylenders.
-Now they could buy rice during periods of shortage instead of selling the paddy before harvesting; they were able to raise livestock; they had clean drinking water; and their general living conditions improved.
+Based on the collection and accumulation of small personal savings they were able to borrow money when they were sick; this had previously been a major drain on their resources when they had to turn to moneylenders.
+Now they could buy rice during periods of shortage instead of selling the paddy before harvesting; they were able to raise livestock; they had clean drinking water; and their overall living condition improved.
 This inspired other villages to join the project, and other organizations to start new projects establishing village banks.
 An immediate replicator was CODI with its Women and Community Empowering Project (WCEP).

-Ownership: The village banks are owned by the members who are active savers.
-Ownership involves individual voluntary savings and the payment of a membership fee (similar to a share, but considered part of savings).
-Membership is restricted to the residents of the village where the village bank is located; it is not owned by the community acting as a corporate entity.
-This is similar to the cooperative ownership model, with its one 'member, one vote' rule, except that in village banks it is savings, not shares that constitute ownership.
+Ownership: The village banks are owned by the members as active savers; ownership is constituted by individual voluntary savings and payment of a membership fee (similar to a share, but considered part of savings).
+Membership is restricted to the residents of the village where the village bank is located; it is not the community as a corporate entity which is the owner.
+This is similar to the cooperative ownership model, with its one member one vote rule, except that in village banks it is savings, not shares, which constitute ownership.